hiroshimamiya/EPIB685/README.md

 Literature can be used to rationalize study aim, study design, and data analysis.

 **Format**:
-  - 3 min presentation of initial project proposal (ungraded)
+  - 3 min presentation of preliminary project proposal (ungraded)
-  - 15-20 min of presentation (3a), followd by 5 minutes questions
+  - 15-20 min of presentation (3a), followed by 5 minutes of questions
   - At least 5 suggestions to critique, per presentation  (3b)
-  - Single space document, 3 or 4 pages for written project, excluding reference and tables/figures (optional) (3c)
+  - Single spaced document, 3 or 4 pages for written project, excluding reference and tables/figures (optional) (3c)

 **Presentation of project proposal** (3 minutes, ungraded, Week 7) should provide: